itchyknee/mkdocs-test/docs/developing.md

 We perform Continuous Integration builds on every push to a _feature_ branch.

 A CI build will:

 * Compile
-* Unit Test
+* Unit Test (Maven Surefire)
-* Integration Test
+* Integration Test (Maven Failsafe)
 * Enforce automated code quality rules

 We use Gitlab-CI for our build pipeline.
+This allows us to run downstream dependencies such as a database in a Docker container.

 ## Automated code quality checks